-This Grapefruit Vinegar is a flavor bomb.
+This White Grapefruit Vinegar is a flavor bomb.
 You will love using it in so many ways.
-It’s the same basic formula as my BLOOD ORANGE VINEGAR, but now that the blood oranges are gone, you can continue to have a bottle of this versatile stuff in your fridge.
+It’s the same basic formula as my BLOOD ORANGE VINEGAR, but now that the blood oranges are gone, you can continue to have a bottle of this versatile homemade vinegar in your fridge.
 Use pink or red grapefruit if you want.
 I love the uber-tang of this version.

 - 1 white grapefruit